YH-Shen/Study-Notes/frontend.md

 5. Animated text and images (css3 animation and js)
 6. Forms
 7. Supports image and text uploading.

+### Block vs inline Elements

+-   A block-level element always starts on a new line.

+-   A block-level element always takes up the full width available (stretches out to the left and right as far as it can).

+-   A block level element has a top and a bottom margin, whereas an inline element does not.

 ## 2. CSS